Egypt hikes fuel prices amid global inflationary pressures - NewsBreak

 Egypt hikes fuel prices amid global inflationary pressures

-CAIRO (AP) — The Egyptian government increased fuel prices by nearly three percent on Friday, as global inflationary pressures spike in the wake of Russia’s war on Ukraine.
+The Egyptian government increased fuel prices by nearly three percent on Friday, as global inflationary pressures spike in the wake of Russia's war on Ukraine .

 The move is expected to exacerbate economic pressures on the country's ailing middle class, which has been hit hard in recent years by austerity measures dictated by the government's ambitious economic restructuring program.